 Have you heard of CrossFit, Insanity, TRX or Tough Mudder?
 These are just a few of the numerous high intensity training programs out there (also known as high intensity interval training).

 Most high intensity training (HIT) programs include a mix of aerobics, core strengthening exercises, weight training, and endurance elements.
 The training consists of workout periods that range from 5 seconds to 8 minutes long and are performed at 80% to 95% of a person’s maximum heart rate.
 The workout is followed by a recovery period that lasts as long as the workout time frame and is performed at 40% to 50% of the person’s maximum heart rate.
 Each training session alternates between high intensity workouts and recovery workouts for 20 to 60 minutes.
-The goal of a HIT program is to push you to work out to your perceived limitations when you can’t possibly perform another repetition while maintaining good form.
+The HIT program goal is to push you to work out to your perceived limitations when you can’t possibly perform another repetition while maintaining good form.
 This type of training helps you reach a new level of fitness.

 While high intensity training used to be performed only by athletes, more and more fitness enthusiasts are trying it.
 Also studies show that some people with chronic health problems, like heart disease, diabetes, stroke, arthritis, pulmonary disease and Parkinson’s disease, can benefit from a HIT program as well.